On the non-triviality of the $p$-adic Abel-Jacobi image of generalised Heegner cycles modulo $p$, I: modular curves: Non-triviality of -adic Abel--Jacobi image modulo

-\\ \end{thm} \begin{proof} In view of Lemma 3.2, it suffices to prove the non-triviality of the toric periods modulo $p$.
-However, Theorem 2.1 cannot be directly applied as $d^{-1}(f^{(p)})$ is not a nearly holomorphic modular form.\\ \\ In view of the effect of the Katz $p$-adic differential operator on the $q$-expansion and the $q$-expansion principle, we have and
+Here $\cE(f,\eta\nu)=1 - (\eta\nu)^{-1}(\overline{\frak{p}})\bfa_{p}(f)p^{-1}+(\eta\nu)^{-2}(\overline{\frak{p}})\epsilon(p)p^{-1}$. \end{thm} \begin{proof} In view of Corollary 4.2, it suffices to prove the non-triviality of the toric periods $P_{d^{-1}(f^{(p)}),\eta^{-1}}(\nu^{-1},n)$ modulo $p$.\\ \\ Being of weight zero, $d^{-1}(f^{(p)})$ is not a nearly holomorphic modular form (\cf \S2.2.3) and thus Theorem 3.1 does not seem to be directly applicable.
+The approach instead consists of two steps.
+Via an elementary congruence, we reduce the non-triviality to a setup involving the one for toric periods of a nearly holomorphic form.
+We then verify the non-triviality criteria in Theorem 3.1 for the nearly holomorphic form.\\ \\ \underline{Congruence}.
+In view of the effect of the Katz $p$-adic differential operator on the $q$-expansion (\S2.2.3) and the $q$-expansion principle for $p$-adic modular forms (\S2.2.2), we have and

 It thus follows that